-Eagle Tours with the Eagle Institute and Delaware Highlands Conservancy
+Eagle Tours with Delaware Highlands Conservancy

 Eagle tours are a great way to get started.
 These guided tours will take you to the best sites for eagle watching in the area, and divulge important information about the way the birds live.
 Check the Delaware Highland Conservancy’s events calendar for dates, times, tour descriptions, and other relevant information.

 Whether you choose to take a guided tour or to venture out on your own, make sure you’re aware of the best practices for eagle watching.
 These guidelines help make the experience safe and less intrusive for the eagles, who can sometimes be stressed by the presence of human beings.

 Here are a few of the main pointers from the Delaware Highlands Conservancy’s Eagle Etiquette list:

 - Remain in or near your vehicle at roadside viewing locations.

 - Move quickly and quietly to observation blinds, where you can remain hidden from view while watching the eagles.

 - Avoid loud noises, such as yelling, car door slamming, horn honking and unnecessary movement.